Washington's Bryce Harper gets suspension reduced 1 game

 NEW YORK (AP) — Washington Nationals star Bryce Harper has agreed to drop his appeal of a four-game suspension and will have one game shaved from the punishment.

-Harper reached the agreement Wednesday with Major League Baseball and was to begin serving the suspension immediately.
+Harper reached the agreement Wednesday with Major League Baseball and began serving the suspension immediately.

+He did not issue a statement and was not in the Nationals clubhouse before Wednesday night's game against the San Francisco Giants at AT&T Park.

 The punishment stemmed from a bench-clearing brawl on Monday after Harper was hit by a 98 mph fastball from Giants reliever Hunter Strickland.
 There's no word on Strickland, who received a six-game suspension and also had planned to appeal.